Third Thought aspires to:

 - young people have the desire to be civically engaged members of our communities.

 - young people can be trusted to lead conversations that bridge the divides on the most pressing issues of our day.

 - young people have the capacity to work creatively and collaboratively across differences.

 The New England Youth Identity Summit

-An experiment in revitalizing democracy by teaching students from communities across Maine dialogue across difference.
-Partners include the Maine Heritage Policy Center and a wide range of local high schools.
+An experiment in revitalizing democracy centered on developing the capacity of high school students to engage in dialogue across differences.
+Partners include The Maine Policy Institute, Narrative 4, Camp Sunshine, and a wide range of high schools.

-- Learn about the roots of The Can We?
+- Read about the roots of The Can We?
 Project

-- Watch a video about the first Can We? program
+- Watch a video about the 2018 Can We? retreat

-- Watch a video about the 2019 Can We? program
+- Watch a video about the 2019 Can We? retreat

 - Listen to a Harvard podcast featuring Waynflete faculty discussing youth, dialogue, and The Can We?
 Project